A Mixture of Linear-Linear Regression Models for Linear-Circular Regression: Numerical Examples

 We compared the mean estimates of the three methods with the ground truth.
-Figure \ref{fig:example4} shows the comparison.
-The AGMM produced the mean estimates close to the ground truth, while the two other methods produced the mean estimates quite deviating from the ground truth.
+Figure \ref{fig:example5} illustrates the comparison for the lowest concentration case that we tried, and Table \ref{ErrorTable5} summarizes the MCE performance for all tested cases.
+The AGMM and the non-parametric smoothing produced the mean estimates close to the ground truth, while the projected normal method produced the mean estimates significantly deviating from the ground truth.
 For the projected linear model, all of linear, quadratic, and cubic models for the mean function were tested, and none of the choices produced a good fit.
-The result with the quadratic mean model is displayed in Figure \ref{fig:example4}.
+The result with the quadratic mean model is displayed in Figure \ref{fig:example5}.